wanglab-upenn/FILER2/README.md

 2. to prepare and preprocess data for use with FILER.
 3. to query FILER track data and metadata (see `data_querying` scripts folder)

-## Deploying FILER
+## Deploying FILER <a name="fulldeployment"></a>

 ### Hardware requirements:
 1. Storage: Recommended disk space for *full* installation of FILER is 2500 GB for each genome build.
- [Staging of a subset of FILER data](#staging-a-custom-subset-of-the-filer-data) will require less space.
 [Staging of a subset of FILER data](#customstaging) will require less space.

-2. RAM: 64GB (recommended minimum; tested with at least 64GB)
+2. RAM: 64GB (recommended; tested with at least 64GB)
-3. CPU: 8-core (recommended minimum; tested on 8-core/16-thread Xeon)
+3. CPU: 8-core (recommended; tested on 8-core/16-thread Xeon)

 ### Software requirements:
 1. Operating system: Linux (tested using Ubuntu 16.04, 18.04 and CentOS 7.6).
+NOTE: As FILER scripts are Bash-based, macOS-based installation are possible, but require updated Bash (v4.3+), wget, which can be installed, e.g., using brew: `brew install bash`, `brew install wget`.
-2. Bash v4.3+
+2. Bash v4.3+.
+NOTE: updated Bash is required.
 3. [Giggle](https://github.com/pkuksa/FILER_giggle).
 NOTE: please use the provided updated version Giggle with corrected BED indexing and search.
 4. [tabix](https://github.com/samtools/htslib)
 5. [samtools](http://www.htslib.org/download)